Cancel your Azure subscription

 - If you have any running resources associated with the subscription, you must select Turn off resources.
-Ensure that you've already backed up any data that you want to keep.
+Ensure that you already backed up any data that you want to keep.

 - Select Cancel subscription.

-After the subscription is canceled, you'll see a notification that the cancellation is complete.
-If you have any outstanding charges that haven't been invoiced yet, you'll see their estimated charges.
-If you have any outstanding credits that haven't been applied to your invoice, you'll see the estimated credits that will get applied to your invoice.
+After the subscription is canceled, a notification shows that the cancellation is complete.
+If you have any outstanding charges that haven't been invoiced yet, their estimated charges are shown.
+If you have any outstanding credits that aren't yet applied to your invoice, the estimated credits that apply to your invoice are shown.
 For more information about data update frequency, see Cost and usage data updates and retention.

 Partners can suspend or cancel a subscription if requested by a customer or in cases of nonpayment or fraud.
 For more information, see Suspend or cancel a subscription.